fredshonorio/dot/README.md

 This is a list of things that have to be done manually, for now:

-- setup brave sync
+- enable smb, nmb
+- merge /etc/samba/smb.conf ???
 - setup firefox sync
-- setup chrome sync
 - setup chamber, aws-vault (without file backend)
 - uninstall some apps (steam-manjaro, libreoffice-still)
 - remove some xfce keybinds